nutshellcrm/join-the-team/internship-take-home.md

-# Nutshell Software Engineer Take Home Questions
+# Nutshell Software Engineering Internship Take Home Questions

 To start, **we ask all candidates** to answer the following questions.
 A paragraph or two each is probably about right: